OCSP stapling: Deployment

 OCSP stapling is widely supported.
 The OpenSSL project included support in their 0.9.8g release with the assistance of a grant from the Mozilla Foundation.

 Apache HTTP Server supports OCSP stapling since version 2.3.3, the nginx web server since version 1.3.7, LiteSpeed Web Server since version 4.2.4, Microsoft's IIS since Windows Server 2008, HAProxy since version 1.5.0, F5 Networks BIG-IP since version 11.6.0, KEMP LoadMasters since Version 7.2.37.1, and lighttpd since version 1.4.56.

 While many web servers advertise support for OCSP stapling, implementations are not always reliable.
 For example, when Apache queries the OCSP server, in the event of a temporary failure, it will discard the cached good response from the previous request, and start serving the bad response.
 Nginx performs lazy loading of OCSP responses, which means that for the first few web requests it is unable to add the OCSP response.

-On the browser side, OCSP stapling was implemented in Firefox 26, in Internet Explorer since Windows Vista, and Google Chrome in Linux, ChromeOS, and Windows since Vista.
+On the browser side, OCSP stapling was implemented in Firefox 26, in Internet Explorer since Windows Vista, and Google Chrome on Linux, ChromeOS, and Windows since Vista.